 To do this, modify the project facets and Java version for the Eclipse project.
 These changes will result in the upgrade of deployment descriptors and will enable you to associate the project with a target runtime.
 Specifying a target runtime adds the supported runtime Java EE libraries to the project’s build path.

 Right click on the EAR project and select Document Manager->Properties->Project Facets.
 See Figure 20.

+On runtimes tab uncheck JBoss runtime.

 Set EAR version to 6.0.

 From the runtimes tab select WebSphere Liberty Profile and click OK.